ki14jaeh/Data-Analysis-Portfolio/20230913/README.md

 * Company should be from the U.S.
 * Market Capitalization should exceed a certain value ($14.5 B as of July 2023)
 * Shares must be liquid (i.e. listed in a U.S. exchange such as NYSE, Nasdaq, etc.)
-* At least 50% of outstanding shards musty be available for public trading
+* At least 50% of outstanding shares must be available for public trading
-* Must report positive earnings int he most recent quarter
+* Must report positive earnings in the most recent quarter
 * Sum of its earnings in the previous four quarters must be positive

 The S&P 500 tracks the performance of about 500 companies in the U.S. and offers a picture of the health of the 11 sectors it covers and the broader economy.
 It is a prominent indicator that gauges American equities' performance and often utilized as the benchmark growth rate.